Jacob Burns Film Center

 4 people favorited this theater

-The old Rome Theater has reopened as the Jacob Burns Film Center after local resident Steve Apkon led a $5 million drive to reopen the theater as a home for independent, foreign, and classic films in this sleepy Westchester town.
+The old Rome Theater has reopened on June 22, 2001 as the Jacob Burns Film Center after local resident Steve Apkon led a $5 million drive to reopen the theater as a home for independent, foreign, and classic films in this sleepy Westchester town.

 The recent renovations have now yielded a three-screen treasure, which has reduced the original auditorium size, which once seated 459 to a roomy 260 seats.
 Two additional auditoriums, seating 145 and 70 respectively, have also been added.
 Plans also call for a café and film library to be constructed on the second floor, in the near future, as well as a television studio which will be built next door.
 By 201 it had added two more screens.

-The historic Rome Theater was originally built in 1925 and continued to show movies until its demise in 1987.
+The historic Rome Theater was originally built in 1925.
+It was twinned in 1983 and closed as a movie theatre until 1987.
 The theater is best known for its classic Spanish Mission façade.